A reel big fish - Dalhousie Gazette

 Our instructor, Manuel Dureuil, a PhD student in the Worm lab at Dalhousie, arrives minutes later with coffee and a box of Tim Horton’s donuts.
 Our faces gleam with appreciation under the turquoise and purple lights slowly rising above the horizon.

-Soon enough, the boat is ready and we are greeted by our captain Art Gaetan (founder of Blue Shark Charters), and his trustee first mate, Nathan.
-Alongside them are Gaetan’s two little terrier dogs, Finn and Casey, who he affectionately calls his “little monsters”.
+Soon enough, the boat is ready and we are greeted by our captain Art Gaetan (founder of Blue Shark Charters), and his trusted first mate, Nathan.
+Alongside them are Gaetan’s two little terrier dogs, Finn and Casey, who he affectionately calls his “little monsters.”

 Gaetan has been passionate about sharks since his childhood years.
 He thrives on helping sharks by integrating tagging operations to his excursions and by removing nuisances such as old hooks and parasites from them.
 He harbors a no-kill philosophy and is very mindful of the creatures’ well-being, as they are pulled out of and released back into the water.